Defense WorldEuropeLatestUSA

 Weapons:

-Both aircraft are equipped with a wide range of weapons, including air-to-air missiles, air-to-ground missiles, bombs, and guns.
+Both aircraft are equipped with a wide range of weapons, including air-to-air, air-to-ground missiles, bombs, and guns.

 F-35A Lightning II Carrying Weapons in the Internal Weapons Bay